-The second-generation Honda Jazz was released in 2007, featuring a redesigned exterior and interior, as well as improvements to its engine and transmission.
+The second-generation Honda Pilot was released in 2007, featuring a redesigned exterior and interior, as well as improvements to its engine and transmission.
 It was also offered in a hybrid version, which was introduced in 2010.

-The third-generation Honda Jazz, released in 2013, features a more aerodynamic design, improved fuel efficiency, and a range of advanced safety features.
+The third-generation Honda Pilot, released in 2013, features a more aerodynamic design, improved fuel efficiency, and a range of advanced safety features.
 It is available in both petrol and hybrid versions, with a 1.3-liter petrol engine and an electric motor.

-The Honda Jazz is known for its spacious and versatile interior, thanks to its innovative Magic Seats, which can be configured in multiple ways to accommodate various cargo and passenger requirements.
+The Honda Pilot is known for its spacious and versatile interior, thanks to its innovative Magic Seats, which can be configured in multiple ways to accommodate various cargo and passenger requirements.
 It also features a range of advanced safety technologies, including a Collision Mitigation Braking System, Lane Departure Warning, and Adaptive Cruise Control.

-The Honda Jazz is also renowned for its fuel efficiency, with the hybrid version delivering up to 62 miles per gallon (mpg) in combined city and highway driving, making it one of the most fuel-efficient cars on the market.
+The Honda Pilot is also renowned for its fuel efficiency, with the hybrid version delivering up to 62 miles per gallon (mpg) in combined city and highway driving, making it one of the most fuel-efficient cars on the market.

 - 1 Do I need to urgently change the oil right now?